If you’re debating staying in Sneem in Kerry, you’ve landed in the right place.

 Kelly’s is a real treat and a must-visit in Sneem.
 It’s my favourite place to grab a cup of coffee — one of the best in Kerry — and a sausage roll or a cake.

-The family run bakery, deli, and coffee shop was opened in 1955 by Dan and Daisy Kelly.
-Nowadays, their children run the place, but at 80 odd, Dan still bakes the bread each day and delivers around the village.
+The family-run bakery, deli, and coffee shop was opened in 1955 by Dan and Daisy Kelly.
+Nowadays, their children run the place, but at 80 odd, Dan still bakes the bread each day and delivers it around the village.

 The homemade baking is divine, while the choice of Irish cheese and meat from the deli is worth exploring too.
 Oh, and the coffee, don’t forget to enjoy a cup!

-There’s also a good selection of vegan, veggie, and gluten free options as well, so there’s really something for everyone.
-Amazing desserts, but for me, I can’t resist the meat and cheese platters!
+There’s also a good selection of vegan, veggie, and gluten-free options as well, so there’s really something for everyone.
+Feel free to drop by if you are looking for a light bite.
+Their scones and coffee are divine!

 FAQs about visiting Sneem in Kerry